 - What remediation steps need to be taken

 Trend Micro™ Managed XDR is one such service that offers a wider scope of visibility and expert security analytics by integrating detection and response functions across networks, endpoints, emails, servers, and cloud workloads.
-Using advanced analytics and artificial intelligence (AI) techniques, the Managed XDR team monitors your organisation’s IT infrastructure 24/7 to correlate and prioritise alerts according to the level of severity.
+Using advanced analytics and artificial intelligence (AI) techniques, the Managed XDR team monitors your organization’s IT infrastructure 24/7 to correlate and prioritize alerts according to the level of severity.